 A cannabis medicine is a lawfully prescribed and dispensed pharmaceutical-grade, cannabis-derived product used specifically for human therapeutic (medical) purposes.
 All cannabis medicines in Australia need to meet a quality standard to ensure they are free from contaminants and are manufactured to a consistent standard.
 In Australia, cannabis medicines are regulated in the established medicines framework that applies to all drugs and poisons.

 Only doctors can apply to prescribe a cannabis medicine – not patients or carers.
-NSW doctors apply for approval to prescribe cannabis medicines through a single application process when they consider it the appropriate treatment for their patients.
+NSW doctors apply for approval to prescribe cannabis medicines through a Special Access Scheme (SAS) application process when they consider it the appropriate treatment for their patients.
 The doctor prescribing should consult with other doctors involved in the care of the patient.
 For some health conditions, a specialist in that treatment area is expected to lead or support prescribing.
 This is because those health conditions are usually managed by such a specialist.

 There is no pre-determined list of conditions for which a cannabis medicine can be prescribed in Australia.
 Each application from a prescribing doctor will be considered on its merits.